Student and graduate bank accounts

 - Online or printed statements

 - Interest on the money in the account

 - Ability to set up direct debits and standing orders

-This means you don’t have to pay interest on anything within the authorised overdraft limit while you’re a student.
+This means that you don’t have to pay interest on anything within the authorised overdraft limit while you’re a student.

 Managing your budget through your student account

-You should set and stick to a budget so that you stay within the authorised overdraft limit you have agreed with your bank.
+You should set and stick to a realistic budget, to stay within the authorised overdraft limit that you’ve agreed with your bank.

 Opening more than one student account

 There are a few reasons why you might decide to open more than one account: